-It was 57 years ago when measles crash-landed into Emmi Herman's childhood, putting her 9-year-old sister into a coma and destroying her chances at a full life.
-Her sister's measles turned into measles encephalitis, or swelling of the brain, a complication that occurs in roughly one in 1,000 cases.
-It left her with a permanent brain injury and long-term physical and emotional difficulties.
-"My sister is childlike in many ways and cannot live independently," Herman, a children's book author from Searingtown, N.Y., said in a recent interview.
+It was late February, 1960 when measles crash-landed into Emmi Herman's childhood, putting her 9-year-old sister into a coma and destroying her chances at a full life.
+Her sister's measles turned into measles encephalitis — a dangerous swelling of the brain — a complication that occurs in roughly 1 in 1,000 cases.

+The condition left her with a permanent brain injury and long-term physical and emotional difficulties.
+"My sister is childlike in many ways and cannot live independently," Herman, a children's book author from Searingtown, N.Y., told UNICEF USA.
 "I often wonder what our lives would have been like had she been able to get the vaccine."

-Today, most of America has largely forgotten just how serious measles can be — that it's more than spots on the face, and can cause permanent hearing loss and even death from pneumonia.
+Most of America seems to have largely forgotten just how serious measles can be — that it's more than spots on the face, and can cause permanent hearing loss and even death from pneumonia.
 The reason they've forgotten: routine immunization.

 My sister got sick before there was a vaccine.
-Now that there is one, no child ... should have to endure the lifelong hardships
+Now that there is one, no child ... should have to endure the lifelong hardships.

 Polio, part of every parent's nightmare more than a half century ago, has been similarly vanquished stateside; the last indigenous case in the U.S. was in 1979.
 But polio is not a distant memory for Minda Dentler.
-Born in India 39 years ago, before polio immunizations were widely available there, Dentler contracted the disease as an infant and her legs became permanently paralyzed.
+Born in India in 1978, before polio immunizations were widely available there, Dentler contracted the disease as an infant and her legs became permanently paralyzed.
 Adopted from an orphanage by an American family and raised in Spokane, Wash., she remembers having to sit out while her siblings played sports.

-"The day my daughter got her first polio vaccine, it hit me how completely different her life will be from mine," Denter said in a recent interview.
+"The day my daughter got her first polio vaccine, it hit me how completely different her life will be from mine," Denter told UNICEF USA.
 "Watching her running, hopping, kicking — doing all the things I can't do — only reinforces for me the need to keep vaccinating, to keep going until polio is gone for good."

-Teaming up with the local health workers in poor communities near Kolkata and Delhi, and administering polio drops to some of the children, "felt like I was coming full circle," Denter said.
+Teaming up with the local health workers in poor communities near Kolkata and Delhi, and administering polio drops to some of the children, "felt like I was coming full circle," Dentler said.
 "I can't change what happened to me, but I can help make sure other children are spared.
 No one should have to live with the effects of polio when it's completely vaccine preventable."

 Neonatal tetanus is another disease that has been effectively wiped out in the U.S., with only seven cases reported since 1980.
 Most people think of a tetanus shot as something you need when you step on a rusty nail, not a critical step in prenatal care.
-Caused by unsanitary conditions during childbirth, tetanus is almost always fatal in newborns and still kills an estimated 34,000 babies every year.
+Caused by unsanitary conditions during childbirth, tetanus is almost always fatal in newborns and still kills approximately 34,000 babies every year.

 Carrie Rhodes will never forget how her daughter nearly died from it.
 Rhodes was working at a children's hospital in China in 1997 when she met her, a 2-month-old baby girl who had had tetanus but was treated and, against all odds, survived.
 The nurses told her that the baby's parents had brought her in, but had left when she was still convulsing, probably believing she would not make it.